mxsjoberg/michaelsjoberg.com/public/posts/no-bs-computer-science-curriculum.md

 #### <a name="3.1.1" class="anchor"></a> [Discrete Mathematics](#3.1.1)

-- Get familar with sets, permutations, trees, graphs, and related concepts
+- Get familiar with sets, permutations, trees, graphs, and related concepts
 - **Bonus:** Try to implement common algorithms in different programming languages (optimize based on different conditions); see [The Algorithms](https://github.com/TheAlgorithms)

 #### <a name="3.1.2" class="anchor"></a> [Probability](#3.1.2)